Things to see and do - Rome

 A walk in the most popular and charming places of the "Eternal City" that allows you to discover the attractions of Rome.Customise this route and add it to My travel book

-This square, which symbolises Roman elegance, is lined with noble-fronted palaces, decorated with ancient statues and an obelisk, as well as adorned with a fountain.
-Sixtus V placed the Dioscuri from the Baths of Constantine there.
-Later, Pius VI erected an obelisk from the entrance to Augustus' mausoleum between them.
-Finally, Pius IX, completed the decor with a handsome ancient bowl.
+Symbolising Roman elegance, this square is bordered by graciously fronted palaces, is decorated with ancient statues and an obelisk, and is adorned by a fountain.
+Sixtus V placed the Dioscuri from the Baths of Constantine here.
+Later, Pius VII erected an obelisk from the entrance to Augustus' mausoleum between them.
+Finally, Pius IX completed the decor with the addition of a handsome ancient basin.